MCStreetguy/atom-snippet-injector/README.md

 ### Commands
 The following commands are registered by Snippet Injector and can be accessed via the command palette.
-If stated, the commands can also be called through menus or via hotkey.

 #### **snippet-injector:create**
 This command creates a new snippet from the current selection in the current editor.